spectrocloud/librarium/content/docs/07-projects.md

 # Project Dashboard

-The **Tenant Admin** > **Projects** page displays the project-related dashboard cards that capture the usage and metrics about projects.
+The **Tenant Admin** > **Projects** page displays the project-related dashboard cards for all projects in the tenant.

-## Monthly kilo-Core hours Usage

-The **Monthly Usage** card shows the Daily Cluster Usage in kilo-Core hours (kCh) for a month across all the projects.
-The kilo-Core hours is an aggregate measure of how many core hours the worker nodes consume, while under management, across all your deployments.
-The metering of the kilo-Core hours for the node is done in increments of seconds.
-The monthly usage card also shows project-wide kilo-Core hours.
-Based on the plan type, the kilo-Core hours' subscription information will be shown.
-A tenant starts with a Trial plan and can upgrade to a Monthly On-Demand plan or an Annual Subscription plan.
+## Project Card

+The **Project card** shows the status and relevant details of a cluster, grouping information about healthy, unhealthy, and errored clusters.
+It calculates cluster health by evaluating the health of each node, taking into account factors such as memory and CPU utilization, disk pressure, and network availability.
+Additionally, it displays the number of clusters imported and those provisioned by Palette.
-## Cores per Project Usage
+### Cores per Project Usage

 By default, the active worker node usage of CPU **Cores** is grouped across all projects and shown as an hourly interval.
 You can change the interval value to days or months.

-## Project Card

-Every **Project Card** displays the cluster's state.
-The cluster information is grouped by its health and error states.
-Cluster health is derived from the health of the cluster nodes.
-The health of each node is determined based on several conditions such as memory and CPU utilization, disk pressure, and network availability.

 # Create a Project